 What about drinking EVOO?

 There appears to be the idea that drinking EVOO every morning will help to improve one’s overall health.
-Drinking EVOO has also been linked to improved digestive health, bone health as well as effective pain relief.
+Drinking EVOO has also been linked to improved digestive and bone health as well as effective pain relief.

 However, there is not enough research to support the idea that drinking a large amount of EVOO will help to provide benefits.
 Thus, it’s best to avoid doing so.